-Heat picks up option on Mario Chalmers
+Heat Picks Up Option on Mario Chalmers

 And now there are three.

-Still to be determined are the player option held by center Joel Anthony, who faces a June 24 deadline, the player option held by Dwyane Wade, and the Heat’s buyout decision on the final three years of the contract of James Jones.
+Still to be determined are the $885,120 player option held by center Joel Anthony, who faces a June 24 deadline, the $17.1 million player option held by Dwyane Wade, and the Heat’s buyout decision on the final three years of the contract of James Jones.

-Both Wade and Jones are expected to become unrestricted free agents, with the decisions on those matters due by June 30, a day before the NBA’s free-agency negotiating period begins.
+Both Wade and Jones are expected to become unrestricted free agents, with the decisions on those matters due by June 30, a day before the N.B.A.’s free-agency negotiating period begins.